DBS/POSB Anti-Malware Security Features

 Why are you seeing this?

 If you see this message, it means that screen-sharing or mirroring is taking place on your device.
 This may be a sign of a malware attack.
-To safeguard your banking account, access to digibank will be restricted while screen-sharing or mirroring is going on.
+To safeguard your banking account, access to digibank or PayLah! will be restricted while screen-sharing or mirroring is going on.

 Is your device jailbroken or rooted?